-- Compiled from two nearly complete Classic albums, Lush Life and Coltrane, this collection boasts masterful sound – thanks RVG!
+- Compiled from two nearly complete Classic Coltrane releases, Lush Life and Coltrane, this collection boasts masterful sound – thanks RVG!

-- Full-bodied, energetic, and tonally correct from top to bottom and, these pressings are guaranteed to bring Coltrane’s music to life
+- Full-bodied, energetic, and tonally correct from top to bottom – these pressings are guaranteed to bring Coltrane’s music to life

-- “Rarely does a single performance uncover the essence of an artist with such aptness.
+- Regarding the song Lush Life: “Rarely does a single performance uncover the essence of an artist with such aptness.
 The well-crafted melody is treated above all with dignity, which may be part of the reason it remains flawless.”

 The jackets for these Two-Fers tend to have some ringwear.
 We will of course put these two discs in the nicest cover we have available.

-This is the kind of recording that makes people respect Rudy Van Gelder.
-Believe me, most of his stuff doesn’t sound this good!
+This is the kind of recording that makes people revere Rudy Van Gelder.
 And since he mastered these pressings, we have to give him even more credit for doing the transfer exceptionally well.
-I am on record as saying that many of his own transfers are problematical.
-Not this one!
+I am on record as saying that some of his own transfers are problematical.
+Not this one.
 Since this has two of Coltrane’s greatest albums together, I can’t recommend this record any more highly.

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl domestic pressings like this one offer the kind of Tubey Magic that was still on the tapes in 1957 and 1958, when both Coltrane and Lush Life were recorded
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes starting in 1957

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low